Engin-Boot/capture-behavior-of-a-visit-counter-aditiambadkar/needs-director.md

 and patients visit hospital
   When patient enters through patient entrance door and steps on steps on foot-fall sensor counter
-  Then patient count is incremented, recorded and added to working or holiday patient visit report based on the current day
+  Then patient count is increments, records and adds to working or holiday patient visit report based on the current day

 Scenario: Compute parking slots to reserve for visiting specialists